 Other decorations and ideas for the craft option:

-4. Puppet: Glue the craft to a small standard lunch paper bag or to
+- Puppet: Glue the craft to a small standard lunch paper bag or to

-Learning Activities to conduct before craft
+Activity 2 > Learning activities to conduct before craft

 Choose those activities you feel are appropriate on the ages of children.